-Damage from the Canterbury earthquakes varied greatly from region to region of Christchurch.
+Damage from the Christchurch earthquakes varied greatly from suburb to suburb within the Canterbury region.
 One street may have been completely destroyed, while another in close proximity was untouched.
 The reason for this variance is multifaceted.
 Different soil types react differently to seismic activity, and each area has differing styles of buildings.
-This means that areas with older buildings may have had more earthquake damage.
+This means that areas with older buildings may have had more earthquake damage, particularly if they happened to be in more vulnerable land areas.

-At the Avon and Heathcote Rivers serve as the major drainage channels to the estuary and the sea.
-Similarly, so is the Kaiapoi River which passes through Kaiapoi.
+A significant proportion of damage from the Christchurch earthquakes was concentrated near the Kaiapoi, Avon and Heathcote Rivers, which are major drainage channels to the estuary and the sea.
 Many areas of liquefaction were near these waterways, and lateral spreading of the ground towards the rivers was also evident.
+This had a dramatic impact on the surrounding land and buildings.

-The major problem in Christchurch has been the occurrence of liquefaction in soil layers beneath the upper 1.2 m or so where the soil investigation was carried out.
+The major problem caused by the Christchurch earthquakes has been the occurrence of liquefaction in soil layers beneath the upper 1.2 m or so where the soil investigation was carried out.

 During the earthquake, the liquefied sand often made its way to the surface – usually through cracks that formed as the ground spread towards a waterway or through cracks that formed as the ground rippled.